Skip to Content

 Night feeds as needed.

-2-Month Old Babywise Schedule
+2 Month Old Schedule

 Between 7 and 8 weeks many babies are able to extend their waketime just slightly up to 60 minute wake windows.
+This is the age where you can really start to use wake windows reliably, as your baby is coming out of that sleepy newborn phase.

 If you’ve been working on giving your baby full feeds, they can likely go between 2.5 to 3 hours in between feeds at this age.
-Note that growth spurts can happen as well!

-Here’s an example 2-month old Babywise schedule.
+Here’s an example 2-month old Babywise schedule:

 7:00 am – Wake and nurse or bottle